 They decided to hire an agency that specialized in automotive social media and reputation management to give them the ability to build a comprehensive platform; claiming over 50 social network and review sites, actively managing 20 review sites, and posting daily content on many social media sites.
 They also invested in Facebook contests and Facebook ads to help connect with more prospects and Van Griffith Kia saw an immediate increase in website referrals from social network and review sites.
 This trend increased month over month.

 In just six months, their monthly website referrals from social media and review sites had increased 800 percent (from just 10 unique visitors to over 80 highly qualified visitors).
-A combination of Facebook contests, ad campaigns, daily posting to multiple social sites, and ongoing generation of positive reviews led to this rapid growth.
+A combination of Facebook contests, ad campaigns, daily posting to multiple social sites, and an ongoing generation of positive reviews led to this rapid growth.

-In January 2012, Van Griffith launched a Facebook contest: a 42-inch flat screen TV giveaway that targeted residents of the DFW Metroplex.
+In January 2012, Van Griffith launched a Facebook contest: a 42-inch flat-screen TV giveaway that targeted residents of the DFW Metroplex.

 The contest was a success; it resulted in generating 150 highly engaged new Facebook fans, complete with full contact information to continue to market to them as leads.
 It also drove substantial engagement with all current fans.
 And, when the contest winner drove to the dealership to claim the television, they ended up buying a new car!

-Since deciding to use an outside agency, monthly internet sales have increased by 20 percent and they were able to decrease spending on print, broadcast and also their PPC budget.
+Since deciding to use an outside agency, monthly internet sales have increased by 20 percent and they were able to decrease spending on print, broadcast, and also their PPC budget.